gradle/gradle/design-docs/done/dependency-management-for-jvm-components.md

         - Some information about the usage, that is, what is the consumer going to do with the result?
     - Pass in an implementation that represents the consuming Java source set.
 Can ignore dependencies at this stage.
     - Can pass in an empty set of repositories for this feature.
-- Create the resolve meta-data for the consuming library
+- Create the resolve metadata for the consuming library
-    - `DependencyGraphBuilder` currently converts parts of `ConfigurationInternal` into resolve meta-data using a `ModuleToComponentResolver`.
+    - `DependencyGraphBuilder` currently converts parts of `ConfigurationInternal` into resolve metadata using a `ModuleToComponentResolver`.
       Change the signature of this resolver so that it accepts the type introduced above, rather than a `ModuleInternal` and set of `ConfigurationInternal` instances.
     - Use some composite converter that can build a `ComponentResolveMetaData` for the consuming Java library.
       Should be able to make use of `DefaultLocalComponentMetaData` to assemble this.
     - Introduce a new public subtype of `ComponentIdentifier` to represent a library component.
-Use this as the id in the meta-data.
+Use this as the id in the metadata.
-    - Currently the meta-data includes a `ModuleVersionIdentifier`, used for conflict resolution.
+    - Currently the metadata includes a `ModuleVersionIdentifier`, used for conflict resolution.
 Given that there are currently no external dependencies referenced in the graph, can use something like (project-path, library-name, project-version).
-    - For now, don't attach any dependencies or artifacts to the resolve meta-data.
+    - For now, don't attach any dependencies or artifacts to the resolve metadata.
 It should be possible at this point to perform the resolve (but receive an empty result).
 - Provide a way to resolve project dependencies
     - Introduce a new public subtype of `ComponentSelector` to represent a library selector.
-    - For each dependency declared by the source set include a library selector in the component resolve meta-data.
+    - For each dependency declared by the source set include a library selector in the component resolve metadata.
     - Add a library resolver that implements `DependencyToComponentIdResolver` and `ComponentMetaDataResolver`.
 This would be used where `ProjectDependencyResolver` currently is used (can also use this as an example).
 Can include both resolvers in the chain created by `DefaultDependencyResolver`, so don't need to make this configurable.
     - Library resolver should close the `components` for the target project, then select a matching component.
 Fail as described above if no match.
-      Can return empty meta-data for the matching component for this story.
+      Can return empty metadata for the matching component for this story.

 Avoid adding specific knowledge about Java libraries to the `dependencyManagement` project.
 Instead, the `platformJvm` project should inject this knowledge.
 Can use the service discovery mechanism to do this.